How to get from Edinburgh Airport to City Centre

-You can find the Edinburgh airport tram stop by following the clearly marked tram icons in the baggage claim and terminal buildings.
-The tram stop is located on the ground floor.
-The tram makes a few stops in the city centre but the main stop is at Haymarket Train Station.
+You can find the Edinburgh airport tram stop, that is located on the ground floor, by following the marked tram icons that are in the baggage claim area and the terminal buildings.
+The tram makes a few stops whist travelling through the city centre but the main stop is at Haymarket Train Station.

-A direct tram runs from Edinburgh (EDI) airport to the city centre every 7 minutes and takes only 35 minutes, which is highly convenient.
-However, if you arrive between 22.48 to 06.18, you will need to search for another form of transportation as the trams don't run.
+A direct tram runs from Edinburgh (EDI) Airport to the city centre every 7 minutes and takes only 35 minutes, which makes it a very convenient travel option.
+However, if you arrive at Edinburgh airport between 22:48 to 06:18, you will need to find another form of transportation as the tram lines will be closed.

-There is limited luggage storage on the trams, so be sure to keep your luggage close and keep a grip on it during your journey.
+There is limited luggage storage on the trams, so be sure to keep your luggage by your side at all times during your journey to the city centre.

-The trams only accept payment in GBP, not euros, so have some cash with you.
+The trams only accept payment in GBP, not euros, so make sure to keep the local currency in cash on you.